legal translation services

 The other disadvantage is the added legal fees for hiring an attorney for certified official translations.

-One thing to consider about lawyers is that their job is to do everything for you, and for the most part this includes consulting with qualified translators.
+One thing to consider about lawyers is that their job is to do everything for you, which mostly includes consulting with qualified translators.

-But one thing to be mindful of with this approach is that when it comes to specialized matters such as patent work, it’s always better if your lawyer can recommend a certified translator who specializes in the field.
+But one thing to be mindful of with this approach is that when it comes to specialized matters such as patent work, it’s always better if your lawyer can recommend a certified translator specializing in the field.

 2. Poor Communication

-When hiring an attorney to translate your document, you are at risk of miscommunication due to the high potential for them to misinterpret what you’re trying to say.
+When hiring an attorney to translate your document, you risk miscommunication due to the high potential for them to misinterpret what you’re trying to say.

-Communication is key when it comes to translation and having an expert who is also fluent in your native language can make all the difference.
+Communication is key in translation, and having an expert who is also fluent in your native language can make all the difference.

 Sorry, the comment form is closed at this time.